Join us for the next public symposium of the Ecological Restoration Alliance of Botanic Gardens at Royal Botanical Gardens (Canada), 3rd October 2018

 - Friday 5th October - ERA business meeting.

 The public symposium "Restoration in Urban Areas" will bring together restoration practitioners and researchers, from across the world to discuss how to deliver effective innovative ecological restoration, particularly in the urban context.
-Abstract submission deadline is 13/07/2018.
-Abstract submission guidelines can be downloaded here.
-Registration for the symposium will be launched soon.
+You can register for the symposium here.

 A tour of ecological restoration sites within the 1,000 ha of nature sanctuaries owned by Royal Botanical Gardens as well as nearby projects in other protected areas is organised for ERA members.
 The tour will include wetland, prairie-savannah and other restoration themes, as well as a visit to a reclaimed quarry that now hosts a vibrant wetland.